vfedetz/degoogle/README.md

-# My List of Privacy Focused Software
+# List of Privacy Focused Software I Use

 Having control over your data and digital privacy is increasingly important in today's world.
 Consumer data privacy rights are basically non-existant in the United States, and closed-source commercial software is [enshittifying](https://en.wikipedia.org/wiki/Enshittification) at an alarming rate.
 In a hostile anti-consumer environment such as this, the only logical option is focusing on self hosted and community-driven open source software projects as much as you can.